Syntax & Semantics

 Syntax Files

-BoxLang includes a set of instructions you use on pages (.bxm,.bxs) or classes (.bx).
-You will write one or more instructions in a file (.bxm,.bxs,.bx) then run the file through a BoxLang engine or Command Line Interpreter like CommandBox.
+BoxLang can be written in either templates, scripts, or classes.
+You will write one or more instructions in a file (.bxm,.bxs,.bx), then run the file through a BoxLang engine or Command Line Interpreter like our REPL.

 Implicit Behavior

-Tip: Please note that the BoxLang built-in functions are also first-class functions so that they can be passed around as arguments to other functions or closures or saved as variables.
+Tip: Please note that the BoxLang built-in functions (BIFs) are also first-class functions so that they can be passed around as arguments to other functions or closures or saved as variables.

 Exploring Behavior